FAQ

 Deflection Rate Under Load

-Although solid flat polycarbonate sheets have high impact, tensile and flexural strength; the maximum thickness, width and length of the sheet chosen must not exceed its deflection rate under load and the structure will then be designed in accordance with these limitations.
+One of the main advantages of Polycarbonate glazing material over glass, is its flexibility, which also comes with the caveat of sagging if the span is too wide.
+Although solid flat polycarbonate sheets have high impact, tensile and flexural strength; the maximum thickness, width and length of the sheet chosen must not exceed its deflection rate under load (Also known as SAG) and the structure will be designed in accordance with these limitations.

 Linear Thermal Expansion Coefficient